guswjd2103/guswjd2103.github.io/_pages/about.md

   - /about.html
 ---

 I'm a M.S. student at <a href="https://www.mlai-kaist.com/" style="color: #7289da; text-decoration:none">**Machine Learning and Artificial Intelligence (MLAI) lab**</a> in KAIST, under the supervision of <a href="http://www.sungjuhwang.com/" style="color: #7289da; text-decoration: none;">**Prof. Sung Ju Hwang**</a>.
 I obtained my B.S. degrees (Computer Science, Bio & Brain Engineering) at KAIST.
-If you are interested in my research, please contact me.
+Recently, I've been interested in improving the foundation models with effective but limited data.
+If you are interested in collaborating with me on research projects related to robustness and data-efficient machine learning, please contact me.
 Here is my <a href="https://drive.google.com/file/d/1xe0pOSLGPqA-gCDfQwwhv3f2lIFvJfl9/view?usp=sharing" style="color: #7289da; text-decoration:none">**CV**</a>.

 My research interest includes:
-- Robustness & Generalization
+- Robustness & generalization on unseen domains and distribution shift
-- Efficient machine learning
+- Data-efficient machine learning
-- Meta-learning
-- Self-supervised learning

 ## News
+🔥 Sep.
+2023.
+Two paper accepted to **NeurIPS 2023 Conference** \\
 🔥 Jun.
 2023.
 One paper accepted to **ICML 2023 AdvML-Frontiers' Workshop** \\
 🔥 Oct.
 2022.
 Two papers accepted to **NeurIPS 2022 ML Safety Workshop**